I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_umdfilenameinfo.md

 ## Members

-`UmdFileName`

-[out] A string that contains the name of the OpenGL ICD.

 `Version`

 [in] A KMTUMDVERSION-typed value that indicates the version of the DirectX runtime to retrieve the name of an OpenGL ICD for.
 The following table lists the possible values.